jaunerc/minimax-prolog/README.md

 ?- rest_server(8080).
 ```

-Access the running server with a POST request on http://localhost:8080/minimax with a tic tac toe board as JSON value.
+Access the running server with a http POST request on localhost:8080/minimax with a tic tac toe board as JSON value.
 ```
 Request JSON:
 { "board":["o","n","n","n","n","n","n","n","n"]}